ginaBai/ginabai.github.io/_pages/about.md

   - /about.html
 ---

-## I am on the Academic Job Market!

 I am currently a PhD candidate in the Department of Computer Science, North Carolina State University, where I am advised by <a href="https://kstolee.github.io" target="_blank">Dr. Kathryn T. Stolee</a> in the Collaborative Software Engineering Lab.
 My research interests fall into the intersection of software engineering and computer science education.
 In particular, I am intersted in understanding and addressing the barriers and misconceptions that students have during developing and testing software.

 In my spare time, I enjoy cooking, reading, <a href="https://www.instagram.com/ginabai_r/" target="_blank">photography</a>, and doing jigsaw puzzles.